 d.
-Use your left mouse button and click on the download file "zOSR13toV2.1_migration_workflow00.xml" Download now button.
+Use your left mouse button and click on the download file "zOSR13toV2.1\migration\workflow00.xml" Download now button.
 This will download the file onto the lab's workstation.
 We'll be using the z/OS R13 to z/OS V2.1 migration workflow, but notice that there is a workflow for the z/OS R12 to z/OS V2.1 path as well.
 This is an xml file which contains the z/OSMF workflow we'll use for this lab.
 (See screen shots below...)

-Scroll down, and read this entire web page...
+Scroll down, and read this entire web page for some important details...